wavefrontHQ/docs/pages/doc/proxies_preprocessor_rules.md

   ...
 ```

-For greater flexibility, you can define rules separately for each listening port.
+You can define separate rules for each listening port.
 The example above defines 3 rules, 2 for port 2878 and 1 for port 4242.

 Every rule must have a `rule` parameter that contains the rule ID and an `action` parameter that contains the action to perform.